 'I told my sister to ask Dog something.
 Her partner must have overheard.'
 Doe looked quite concerned as she signed, but didn't comment further; she only shook her head as if to clear it.

 'You told her?'
 Dylis signed, her frown deepening.
-'Your hands didn't moves.
+'Your hands didn't move.
 Not your lips either.'

 'Explanation later,' came the abrupt answer.